by Susan Flantzer © Unofficial Royalty 2017

 Anabella, Queen of Scots died in October 1401.
 With the loss of his mother’s protection and his father too incapacitated to protect him, David, Duke of Rothesay fell prey to his uncle Robert’s machinations.
 David was accused unjustifiably of appropriating and confiscating funds and was arrested in 1402.
 He was imprisoned at Falkland Palace and died on March 26, 1402, at the age of 22, probably of starvation.

 Eight-year-old James, now heir to the throne, was the only one in the way of transferring the royal line to the Albany Stewarts.
 In 1402 Albany and his close Black Douglas ally Archibald Douglas, 4th Earl of Douglas were absolved of any involvement in David’s death, although it is surely likely that they were to blame This cleared the way for Albany’s re-appointed as the Lieutenant of the Realm.
-Eventually, fearing for the safety of his only surviving son James, Robert III decided to send him to France.
+Eventually, fearing for the safety of his only surviving son James, Robert III sent him to France.
 However, the ship 12-year-old James was sailing on was captured on March 22, 1406, by English pirates who delivered James to King Henry IV of England.
 Robert III, King of Scots, aged 68, died at Rothesay Castle on April 4, 1406, after hearing of his son’s captivity.

 In England, James had a small household of Scots nobles.
-King Henry IV treated the young James well and provided him with a good education and James was able to observe Henry IV’s methods of kingship and political control.
-Throughout his captivity, James used personal visits from his nobles along with letters to important people to maintain his connection to his kingdom.
-King Henry IV died in 1413 and his son King Henry V immediately ended James’s relative freedom, first holding him in the Tower of London along with the other Scots prisoners.
+King Henry IV treated the young James well and provided him with a good education and James was able to observe Henry IV’s kingship and political control.
+During his captivity, James used personal visits from his nobles and letters to important people to maintain his connection to his kingdom.
+King Henry IV died in 1413 and his son King Henry V immediately ended James’s relative freedom, first holding him in the Tower of London with the other Scots prisoners.
 One of these prisoners was James’s cousin Murdoch Stewart, Albany’s son, who had been captured in 1402 at the Battle of Homildon Hill.
 Initially, they were held apart, but from 1413 until Murdoch’s release in 1415, they were together in the Tower of London and at Windsor Castle.

 By 1420, 26-year-old James’ standing went from hostage to more of a guest.
 James accompanied Henry V to France where his presence was used against the Scots fighting on the French side during the Hundred Year’s War.
 He attended the coronation of Henry V’s wife Catherine of Valois in February 1421 and was honored by sitting on the queen’s left at the coronation banquet.
 In March 1421, James accompanied Henry V on a tour of important English towns.
 During this tour, James was knighted on Saint George’s Day.
 By July 1421, Henry V and James were back campaigning in France.
 Henry appointed his brother John of Lancaster, Duke of Bedford and James as the joint commanders of the Siege of Dreux.
 After Henry V died of dysentery in France on August 31, 1422, James was part of the escort taking the king’s body back to London.

 While in England, James met his future wife Lady Joan Beaufort.
 She was the third of the six children and the first of the two daughters of John Beaufort, 1st Earl of Somerset and Margaret Holland.
-Her mother was the daughter of Thomas Holland, 2nd Earl of Kent, who was the eldest son of Joan, 4th Countess of Kent, known as “The Fair Maid of Kent” from her first marriage to Thomas Holland, 1st Earl of Kent, 2nd Baron Holland.
+Her mother was the daughter of Thomas Holland, 2nd Earl of Kent, the eldest son of Joan, 4th Countess of Kent, known as “The Fair Maid of Kent” from her first marriage to Thomas Holland, 1st Earl of Kent, 2nd Baron Holland.
 Joan of Kent later married Edward, Prince of Wales (the Black Prince), the eldest son of King Edward III of England, and was the mother of King Richard II of England.

 Joan Beaufort’s father John Beaufort, 1st Earl of Somerset was the eldest of the four children of John of Gaunt, son of King Edward III, and his mistress Katherine Swynford.
 Their children were given the surname “Beaufort” after a former French possession of John of Gaunt.
 John of Gaunt and Katherine Swynford married on January 13, 1396, at Lincoln Cathedral in England.
 After the marriage of John and Katherine, their four children were legitimized by both King Richard II of England and Pope Boniface IX.
 After John of Gaunt’s eldest son from his first marriage to Blanche of Lancaster deposed his first cousin King Richard II in 1399, the new King Henry IV inserted a phrase excepta regali dignitate (“except royal status”) in the documents which legitimized his Beaufort half-siblings which barred them from the throne.